-- 2 Weather in Machu Picchu in February
+Machu Picchu in February

 Visiting Machu Picchu in February is a very different experience compared to the rest of the year.
-February is the peak of the rainy season in the Andes—expect heavy showers, cloudy skies, tropical humidity, and dramatic landscapes covered in deep green.
-While some

-treks close during this month, Machu Picchu itself remains open, fully accessible, and surprisingly peaceful.
+The landscapes will be covered in deep green, creating a dramatic effect.
+While some treks close during this month, Machu Picchu itself remains open, fully accessible, and surprisingly peaceful.

 What Is Machu Picchu Like in February?

-February brings intense rain, high humidity, and consistent cloud coverage, but also the greenest and most dramatic scenery of the entire year.
 Rivers swell, waterfalls appear along the mountainsides, and the jungle surrounding the citadel becomes dense and vibrant.

 What you can expect: